Change Manager: Definition, background, tips – How to lead change successfully

 Top down communication

 Inform your employees about the progress that the change is making.
-Both the successes and topics where there are still open questions should be placed in this top-down communication.
+Both the successes and issues where there are still open questions should be included in this top-down communication.
 The manner of this communication is very important:

 Your manner of address should be positive and affirming and at the same time clear, unambiguous and above all honest, authentic and credible.

-If it didn’t work as well as you had originally intended in some places – don’t be afraid to admit it!
+If it didn’t work as well as you had originally intended in some places – feel free to admit it!

-It is much better to say: “We need to make employees redundant at this point” than to try to gloss it over or sweep it under the carpet.
+It’s much better to say: “Unfortunately, we have to part ways with employees at this point” than to try to sugarcoat it or sweep it under the carpet.
 Your employees will talk about it anyway.
-It is better for communication to remain open than for employees to have to talk in secret and for resentment to fester invisibly but noticeably within the company.
+It is better for communication to remain open and transparent than for people to have to talk in secret and for resentment to fester invisibly but noticeably within the company.
+If people talk openly, it may be unpleasant or emotional in some situations.
+But then you can deal with it and react to what is being said.

 And what methods should be used for communication?
 For positive messages, it is also okay to communicate electronically.
 The more sensitive the messages are, the more important it is to choose a personal approach, as the tone of voice and body language make it easier to interpret the statements correctly.
-Some of our customers communicate with the entire company via video conference or even record a video message.
-The Town Hall Meeting is also the medium of choice for many when it comes to announcing important changes.
+Some of our customers regularly communicate with the entire company via video conference town hall meetings or record a video message that they post on the intranet.
+The town hall meeting in person is also the medium of choice for many when it comes to announcing important changes and bringing people together.
+Companies with several locations sometimes opt for a roadshow: those responsible travel from location to location and provide information directly and personally, leaving room for questions and discussion and thus showing that people are important to them.

 Dialog